 About us

 The Mississippi Industrial Heritage Museum, Inc., a non-profit corporation founded in October 2002, has tax-exempt status under the Internal Revenue Code section 501(c)(3).
 This organization owns the Soulé Steam Feed Works historic site in Downtown Meridian, Mississippi.
 A nine-member board of directors governs the preservation and educational activities of the museum.
+The public has called the site Soulé Steam Museum for many years.
+The Museum now uses the name in signage and public outreach.

 The museum displays the company’s most noted products that were sold worldwide.
 Soulé produced about 2,300 Rotary Steam Engines and 4,301 Spee-d-Twin Steam Engines.
 The last steam engine produced at the factory is displayed and operated in the steam demonstration room.
 A rare Soulé Rotary Steam Engine from the early 1900s is displayed and operated in steam engine demonstration room.
+Only four Soulé Rotary Steam Engines are known to have survived.

-In 2005, preliminary Historic American Engineering Survey site documentation was started through a Summer Work Program Grant from the Riley Foundation.
+In 2005, a board member spearheaded a preliminary Historic American Engineering Survey for site documentation using a Summer Work Program Grant from The Riley Foundation.
 An extensive historical documentation and research project completed that same year revealed that Soulé Steam Feed Works was one of only five remaining late 19th/early 20th century foundry/machine shop/factories with original workings in the United States.
 This fact was quite a surprise considering that there were more than 1,000 such businesses prior to World War II.
-Soulé Steam Works was truly a rare survivor of America’s industrial past.
-Since 2005, it has been discovered that two of these remaining sites have lost much of their original features.
+Soulé Steam Feed Works was truly a rare survivor of America’s industrial past.
+Since 2005, two of these remaining sites have lost many of their original features.
 The Watts-Campbell Company factory site has lost its foundry and pattern shop.
-The roof of the machine shop and assembly area was destroyed in Hurricane Sandy.
-The Appomattox Iron Works in Petersburg, Virginia was damaged by a tornado in 1993.
-At some point afterward, the historic machinery was removed, leaving an empty building.
+In 2011 Hurricane Sandy destroyed the roof of the machine shop and assembly area.
+The company offices have been heavily vandalized since that date.
+A tornado damaged The Appomattox Iron Works in Petersburg, Virginia in 1993.
+After the tornado the owners sold the historic machinery to fund repairs, however it left an empty factory building without the same significance as before the storm.
+Now the list of comparable industrial sites is down to three: Soulé Steam Feed Works, W.A.
+Young and Son’s Foundry and Machine Shop (Rivers of Steel National Heritage Area, Rice’s Landing, Pennsylvania) and Knight Foundry and Machine Shop (Sutter Creek, California).

 VISIONA museum's vision is a guiding image of success formed in terms of its contribution to society.
 A description in words expresses the institution's eventual destination.
-As a public institution, the Mississippi Industrial Heritage Museum will:
+As a public institution, the Industrial Heritage Museum will:

-Encourage a deep interest in the story of American industry by interpreting Mississippi's industrial heritage within the context of our Nation's history; Actively develop a dynamic institution providing relevant, creative exhibitions and educational programs; Provide an enlightening, entertaining and fun experience in an environment where visitors of all ages feel like welcomed guests; Support lifelong learning and inspire new generations to chart their own paths of discovery; Serve as a complimentary resource to industrial and cultural sites, historical organizations and educational institutions; Preserve and interpret the historic Soulé Steam Feed Works site.
+Encourage a deep interest in the story of American industry by interpreting Soulé Steam Feed Works' and Meridian's industrial heritage within the context of our Nation's history; Actively develop a dynamic institution providing relevant, creative exhibitions and educational programs; Provide an enlightening, entertaining and fun experience in an environment where visitors of all ages feel like welcomed guests; Support lifelong learning and inspire new generations to chart their own paths of discovery; Serve as a complimentary resource to industrial and cultural sites, historical organizations and educational institutions; Preserve and interpret the historic Soulé Steam Feed Works site.
 DESIGNATIONS Soulé Steam Feed Works site has been listed on the National Register of Historic Places since 1979 due to the historical significance of George W. Soulé, inventor.
 The site was designated a Mississippi Landmark in October 2003.
 Mississippi Industrial Heritage Museum was designated the Official State Historical Industrial Museum in July 2004 by the Mississippi legislature.

 VISIONA museum's vision is a guiding image of success formed in terms of its contribution to society.
 A description in words expresses the institution's eventual destination.
-As a public institution, the Mississippi Industrial Heritage Museum will:
+As a public institution, the Industrial Heritage Museum will:

-Encourage a deep interest in the story of American industry by interpreting Mississippi's industrial heritage within the context of our Nation's history; Actively develop a dynamic institution providing relevant, creative exhibitions and educational programs; Provide an enlightening, entertaining and fun experience in an environment where visitors of all ages feel like welcomed guests; Support lifelong learning and inspire new generations to chart their own paths of discovery; Serve as a complimentary resource to industrial and cultural sites, historical organizations and educational institutions; Preserve and interpret the historic Soulé Steam Feed Works site.
+Encourage a deep interest in the story of American industry by interpreting Soulé Steam Feed Works' and Meridian's industrial heritage within the context of our Nation's history; Actively develop a dynamic institution providing relevant, creative exhibitions and educational programs; Provide an enlightening, entertaining and fun experience in an environment where visitors of all ages feel like welcomed guests; Support lifelong learning and inspire new generations to chart their own paths of discovery; Serve as a complimentary resource to industrial and cultural sites, historical organizations and educational institutions; Preserve and interpret the historic Soulé Steam Feed Works site.
 DESIGNATIONS Soulé Steam Feed Works site has been listed on the National Register of Historic Places since 1979 due to the historical significance of George W. Soulé, inventor.
 The site was designated a Mississippi Landmark in October 2003.
 Mississippi Industrial Heritage Museum was designated the Official State Historical Industrial Museum in July 2004 by the Mississippi legislature.

 Our team